Telechrome: Fully electronic systems

 This live image of Paddy Naismith was used to demonstrate Baird's first all-electronic color television system, which used two projection CRTs.
 The two-color image would be similar to the basic telechrome system.
 Note that the green in Paddy's blouse reproduces very poorly as a dark, grayish cyan.
 Baird's two-color method can't reproduce true greens or blues.

 The basic problem facing designers of color televisions was this: sending each frame of the moving image meant sending three complete images, one each for red, green and blue.
 Sequential systems, like Baird's earlier efforts, sent the three images one after another.
 In order for motion to appear smooth, images must change at least 16 times a second.
 To reduce flicker, over 40 frames per second (fps) is mandatory.
 For this reason, very high refresh (field) rates were necessary.
 CBS' system refreshed at 144 fps, 48 fps for each individual color.
-(Peter Carl Goldmark's CBS team tried several field rates.
+Peter Carl Goldmark's CBS team tried several field rates.
 Within the 6 MHz allowable channel bandwidth, the most acceptable rate was 144 fps.
-This rate made pictures incompatible with existing systems working at 50 or 60 Hz.
+This rate made the picture signal incompatible with existing systems working at 50 or 60 Hz.

 A system sending all three signals at the same time at a conventional refresh rate would be greatly preferable.
 Transmitting such a signal could be accomplished by using three camera tubes, each with a color filter in front of them, using mirrors or prisms to aim at the same scene through a single lens.
 Each signal would then be separately broadcast using three conventional TV channels, and using the luminance concept, one of those could be received on a conventional black and white set.
 This would use a considerable amount of bandwidth, but this was a small cost in the era of only a few television channels.